bmuschko/cta-crash-course/exercises/08-data-source/solution/solution.md

 You can apply this plan to save these new output values to the Terraform state, without changing any real infrastructure.
-╷
-│ Warning: Content-Type is not recognized as a text type, got "application/geo+json" │
-│   with data.http.weather,
-│   on main.tf line 1, in data "http" "weather":
-│    1: data "http" "weather" {
-│
-│ If the content is binary data, Terraform may not properly handle the contents of the response.
-╵
 ```